-Before I cover some icebreakers that you can use during your sales meetings, let me ask you a quick question; Do you enjoy the sales meetings that you run?
+Before I cover some sales icebreakers that you can use during your sales meetings, let me ask you a quick question; Do you enjoy the sales meetings that you run?
 As a sales manager they are one of the most important parts of your role.
 However, the number of productive and motivational sales meetings that I have experienced, can be counted on one hand.

 Does the following sound familiar to you?
 The Sales Meeting starts off with the normal banter between salespeople and then the sales manager opens with the current sales performance, tells you they need to improve and then does the same with the opportunities in your pipeline.